 The story is being adapted into a Noukin Didn’t I Say To Make My Abilities Average In The Next Life?! manga series by artist Nekomint (or Neko Mint).
 The Noukin manga was already up to Volume 3 when the anime’s first season began airing.
 Volume 4 is expected to release in Japan in early 2020.

 North American publisher Seven Seas Entertainment has licensed the rights for the official English translation for both the Noukin manga and light novel series.
 As of November 2019, the English Noukin manga was caught up to Volume 3, with Volume 4 scheduled to release on June 2, 2020 (there was a delay since the original release date was in March 2020).

 The English Noukin light novel series is already up to Volume 7, with Volume 8 scheduled to release on March 24, 2020, and Volume 9, on July 7, 2020.
 There is also a fan-made English translation of the web novel that’s ahead of the light novels.

-For fans of the light novel series, the anime adaptation does commit the unforgivable sin of rushing through the source material.
-Yes, anime adaptations are forced to condense the story due to time limitations, but it’s the way it was done that has some Noukin fans upset.
+For some fans of the light novel series, that explanation might not be enough.
+The anime adaptation does commit the unforgivable sin of rushing through the source material.
+Yes, anime studios are forced to condense the story due to episodic time limitations, but it’s the way it was done that has some Noukin fans upset.

 Unlike the stereotypical harem isekai story, the Noukin light novel series subverts the traditional power fantasy approach of the isekai genre by having the main character Mile wish for God to give her an “average” happy life while reincarnated in a fantasy world.
 The books set up the story by providing the former Japanese protagonist’s backstory so it’s easier to understand where she is coming from at the beginning.